- Written by Dr.Mehmet Demircioglu

 Not every red area is infection.
 Not every flake is dangerous.
 The useful distinction is whether the scalp is slowly settling or clearly getting worse.

-Patients with eczema often use several products at once because they are trying to reduce itch quickly.
+Eczema often leads to product stacking because the itch feels urgent.
 That can make the scalp harder to read.
-Before surgery, the routine should be stable, well tested, and already tolerated by the patient’s skin.
+Before surgery, the routine should be stable, well tested, and already tolerated by your skin.

 Do not start a strong new shampoo, steroid lotion, oil, dye, peel, antiseptic, or home remedy close to the operation unless your doctor has instructed it.
 A reaction in the final days before surgery can turn a planned operation into a delay.